Step by step guide: Preparing for the hearing

 You might want to practice speaking to the Court with one of your friends or relatives.
 You could also go to a Local Court and watch some AVO hearings.
 If you telephone the Court, you can find out the dates and times that hearings are held.
-Courts are open to the public, except if a case involves a child, and you can sit in the public area at the back of any court and watch.
+Courts are open to the public, except if a case involves a child or a domestic violence complainant is giving evidence, and you can sit in the public area at the back of any court and watch.

 Step by step guide: Presenting your case at the hearing